josinovmota/0-java/README.md

 ![0-java-header](assets/SD.png)

-Welcome to **0-java**, a repository where I'm doing exercises of the Nemesis Collective Java Training
+Welcome to **0-java**, a repository containing exercises of the Nemesis Collective Java Training.

 ## Overview

-Here you'll find my attempts to create a program where I receive a username as `argument` and adds it to a `h2db`.
-After adding it, the program should output the username and its own id in the database
+Here you'll find a command-line Java application that takes a username as an argument, stores it in an in-memory H2 database, and prints the username along with its auto-generated ID.